akashsinha501/microservice-practice/README.md

 # microservice-practice
-This Repository is used for microservice practice
+This Repository is used for microservice practice and learning.
+Author- Akash Kumar Sinha